Priti Patel: Relations with Bahrain

-As home secretary, Patel was keen to improve ties with the Gulf state Bahrain.
+As Home Secretary, Patel was keen to improve ties with the Gulf state Bahrain.
 In December 2020, she visited the kingdom to participate in the Manama Dialogue, where she met her counterpart and a number of senior Bahraini Government ministers.
 She also toured one of Bahrain's police departments, Muharraq Governorate Police, where several human rights activists have faced torture and sexual abuse by the authorities.
 The UK Home Office had granted asylum to a Bahraini democracy activist, Yusuf al Jamri, who was tortured and threatened with rape at the same police station.
 Patel was extensively condemned for her visit by human rights groups and the mistreated prisoners of Bahrain.

 In May 2021, she was accused of viewing "activists as a security threat" by the director of advocacy at BIRD, Sayed Ahmed Alwadaei, who was facing challenges in the UK to get his daughter's citizenship application approved.
 Around the same time, on 25 May, Patel hosted a meeting with Bahrain's Interior Minister Rashid bin Abdullah Al Khalifa, who was allegedly responsible for the persecution of the human rights defenders and journalists.
 The meeting came a month after reports around "violent repression" by the Bahraini authorities of more than 60 political prisoners at Jau Prison.
 UK MPs condemned the meeting, calling it "incredibly insulting to the victims of these abuses".
-Andrew Gwynne also sent an open letter signed by multiple cross-party MPs to Johnson and called for the authorities to impose Magnitsky Act sanctions on Rashid bin Abdullah Al Khalifa.
+Andrew Gwynne also sent an open letter signed by multiple cross-party MPs to Johnson and called for the authorities to impose Magnitsky Act Sanctions on Rashid bin Abdullah Al Khalifa.

 One-off incidents

 COVID-19 contracts

 In May 2021, Patel was accused of lobbying Michael Gove, the Cabinet Office minister, on behalf of Pharmaceuticals Direct Ltd (PDL), a healthcare firm, that sought a government contract to provide personal protective equipment.
 PDL's director, Samir Jassal, previously worked as an adviser to Patel and stood as a Conservative candidate at two general elections.
-PDL was later awarded a £102.7 million contract weeks in July 2020.
+PDL was later awarded a £102.7 million contract in July 2020.
 The Labour Party accused Patel of a "flagrant breach" of the ministerial code, and urged the Cabinet Secretary to investigate Patel's behaviour.